luvit/luvit.io/articles/pure-luv.md

   -- published = 1435700462
 }

-I started the Luvit project year ago as a reimplementation of [node.js][] for [LuaJit][].
+I started the Luvit project a year ago as a reimplementation of [node.js][] for [LuaJit][].
 The project has had great success within [Rackspace][] where it's used for the monitoring agent using the [virgo][] platform.

 Luvit is a single binary that contains the lua vm, [libuv][], [openssl][], [miniz][] as well as a host of [standard libraries][] implemented in lua that closely resemble the public node.js APIs.
 You give it a lua script to run and it runs it in the context of this system.

 ## Luvit was so Nodey